SeaQL/seaql.github.io/Blog/blog/2024-05-05-redis-kafka-data-sink.md

 }
 ```

 The table shall be named `event` and we derive `Deserialize` on the Model.
-There should be many SeaORM tutorials out there!
-Please refer to them for more explanation.

 We will use the following helper method to create the database table, where the schema is derived from the Entity: